Commercial Baby Food: A Formula for Health?

 Shockingly, many baby foods are not tested for heavy metals.
 Ellipse Analytics, an accredited laboratory in Denver, Colorado, and the nonprofit Clean Label Project tested 700 baby-to-early-toddler foods for toxins.
-The results revealed 35 percent of formula samples tested positive for some level of lead.
+The results revealed 35 percent of formula samples tested positive for some level of lead (TMJ4.com).

 The Environmental Defense Fund also found detectable levels of lead in approximately 20 percent of baby-food samples tested over a decade.
 Current standards for the amount of lead that baby food can contain do not reflect the latest science about potential health risks.
 Research has shown that even low levels of lead in the blood have been shown to affect IQ, ability to pay attention, and academic achievement.

-The Clean Label Project also found 65 percent of baby foods tested positive for arsenic, 58 percent for cadmium, and 10 percent for acrylamide, a chemical linked to cancer and brain damage (TMJ4.com).
+The Clean Label Project also tested 530 baby food products, and found 65 percent of baby foods tested positive for arsenic, 58 percent for cadmium, and 10 percent for acrylamide, a chemical linked to cancer and brain damage.

 In inorganic baby foods, traces of pesticides are also present, which increase health risks.
-“The Environmental Working Group (ewg) found up to 16 pesticides in eight leading baby-food brands, including three probable human carcinogens, eight neurotoxins, five pesticides that disrupt normal functioning of the hormone system, and five categorized as oral toxicity category one, the most toxic designation.
-While these levels are considered below federal standards for adults, they do not specifically incorporate protection for the immature bodies of infants or young children” (OneGreenPlanet).
+A test conducted by the Environmental Working Group (ewg), found up to 16 pesticides in eight leading baby-food brands, including three probable human carcinogens, eight neurotoxins, five pesticides “that disrupt normal functioning of the hormone system, and five categorized as oral toxicity category one, the most toxic designation.”
+While these levels are considered below federal standards for adults, they do not specifically incorporate protection for the immature bodies of infants or young children (OneGreenPlanet).

-A 2009 Guardian article stated, “Some main baby-food brands are less nutritious than a cheeseburger.”
+A 2009 Guardian article stated that some main baby-food brands are less nutritious than a cheeseburger.
 They contain less than a fifth of a baby’s recommended daily supply of calcium, magnesium, zinc, iron and other crucial minerals (University of Greenwich 2012).
 In essence, babies fed solely on store-bought formula milk and jars are being raised on junk food.

 You may notice it is more time consuming to feed your child healthy food, but the result of this effort is that his or her little growing body can remain free of industrial vegetable oils, corn syrup, preservatives, emulsifiers, refined flours, sugars, gram-negative bacteria, pesticides, carcinogens, neurotoxins, arsenic, cadmium, acrylamide and lead.
 Nutrition is always important in life, and never more so than for small children.